Save big (up to $1,875) on small business tools with our free membership, business.com+

 Minimize expenses.

 Whether a startup is funded by a loan or self-funded, beginning slowly and spending only on the necessities will make financial sense until the business gains momentum.
 For instance, you could run the business out of your home for a year or so rather than renting office space.
-Opting for used equipment and using free sources to market your brand or product are other ways to keep costs low.
+Leveraging digital tools, purchasing used equipment and using free sources to market your brand or product are proven methods to control costs while building your brand.

 To run a lean business, small business owners need to focus on cash flow management.